desmond-lartey/MapChallenge/README.md

 # 30-day Map Challenge

 ## Introduction
-This November, I am thrilled to embark on the #30dayMapChallenge—a stimulating and creative endeavor that invites professionals, students, and enthusiasts in the geospatial and cartographic realms to craft and share a new map each day, based on a set of themes.
+This November, we embark on the #30dayMapChallenge—a stimulating and creative endeavor that invites professionals, students, and enthusiasts in the geospatial and cartographic realms to craft and share a new map each day, based on a set of themes.
 Here's why I believe this challenge is more than just a test of skills, but a gateway to profound learning and community engagement:

 - **🔍 Intensive Learning**: Each day poses a new theme, pushing us to dive into diverse datasets, explore various software and tools, and experiment with different cartographic techniques.
 It's a hands-on crash course in the art and science of map-making.
 - **👩‍💻 Skill Enhancement**: Whether you're a GIS veteran or a curious newcomer, the challenge scales to your level.
 From basic data plotting to advanced spatial analysis, every map is a chance to polish old skills or develop new ones.